mlauss2/sandec/README.md

 - tested on AMD64, ARM64, MIPS32el.
   - BE targets are untested, there are probably issues with the audio format and palette.

+# What does not work:
+- Mortimer and the Riddles of the Medallion
+  - Most videos play, but issues with transparency and objects with only half width/height.
+- Star Wars: Making Magic
+  - lots of artifacts in the codec48 videos.

 # Build:
 - Have SDL3
 - run "make"